ISTE Standards

 Educators seek opportunities for leadership to support student empowerment and success and to improve teaching and learning.

-As a leader, I work to create a culture where technology is used purposefully and confidently.
-I support colleagues by sharing digital tools, modeling new instructional strategies, and engaging in professional learning that strengthens our collective practice.
-Through committee work, collaborative planning, and a willingness to try new approaches, I strive to inspire others to explore innovative ideas.
+As a leader, I strive to create a culture where technology is used purposefully and confidently.
+I support colleagues by sharing digital tools, modeling instructional strategies, and engaging in professional learning that strengthens our collective practice.
+As a pilot teacher for the Number Corner Program, I took on a leadership role by implementing new instructional practices and reflecting on their impact within my classroom.
+Through committee work, collaborative planning, and a willingness to try new approaches, I aim to inspire others to explore innovatie ideas.
 By leading with curiosity and openness, I help foster a school environment where both teachers and students feel empowered to grow.

 Citizen